Qihoo360/hbox/README.md

 git remote set-url origin https://github.com/Qihoo360/hbox.git
 ```

 **Hbox** is a convenient and efficient scheduling platform combined with the big data and artificial intelligence, support for a variety of machine learning, deep learning frameworks.
-Hbox is running on the Hadoop Yarn and has integrated deep learning frameworks such as TensorFlow, MXNet, Caffe, Theano, PyTorch, Keras, XGBoost.
+Hbox is running on the Hadoop Yarn and has integrated deep learning frameworks such as Tensornet, TensorFlow, MXNet, Caffe, Theano, PyTorch, Keras, XGBoost，horovod, openmpi, tensor2tensor. support GPU resource schedule, run in docker and restful api management interface.
 Hbox has the satisfactory scalability and compatibility.

 [**中文文档**](./README_CN.md)